caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 (plugin-tutorial-add-type-format-transformer)=
 # Adding a new Artifact Class

-Now that we've built a basic method and a basic visualizer, let's step into another unique aspect of developing with QIIME 2: defining {term}`Artifact classes <artifact class>`.
+Now that we've built a basic method and a basic visualizer, let's step into another unique aspect of developing with QIIME 2: defining {term}`artifact classes <artifact class>`.
-*Artifact classes* are closely related to terms you have probably already encountered in the QIIME 2 ecosystem: {term}`semantic types <semantic type>`, {term}`file formats <file format>`, and {term}`transformers <transformer>`.
+*Artifact classes* are closely related to terms you have probably already encountered in the QIIME 2 ecosystem: {term}`semantic types <semantic type>`, {term}`formats <format>`, and {term}`transformers <transformer>`.
-For most of the new QIIME 2 developers who I've worked with, defining a new artifact class (and the associated semantic type, file format(s), and transformer(s)) is the most obscure step.
+For most of the new QIIME 2 developers who I've worked with, defining a new artifact class (and the associated semantic type, format(s), and transformer(s)) is the most obscure step.
 However it's what gives QIIME 2 a lot of its power (for example, its ability to be accessed through different interfaces and to help users avoid analytic errors) and flexibility (for example, its ability to load the same artifact into different data types, depending on what you want to do with it).

 [Recall that when we initially built our `nw-align` method](suboptimal-initial-types), we used artifact classes that were suboptimal because there weren't relevant existing ones.
 Two questions may arise here.
 First, as a plugin developer, how do you know what relevant artifact classes are available to you for use in development?
-And second, how do you add one or more new artifact classes if there are no relevant ones?
+And second, how do you add one or more new artifact classes if you need some that don't exist?

 We'll start here with a brief *explanation* to set the stage for the work we'll do in this section of the tutorial.
 Then, we'll address the first question with a very brief *how-to*, because if you don't need to define a new semantic type, that's ideal.